Gertz v. Robert Welch, Inc.: Majority opinion

-After reviewing the case history and prior decisions, Powell began with a reminder that "Under the First Amendment there is no such thing as a false idea ... (it) requires that we protect some falsehood in order to protect speech that matters."
+After reviewing the case history and prior decisions, Justice Lewis F. Powell, Jr. began with a reminder that "under the First Amendment there is no such thing as a false idea ... (it) requires that we protect some falsehood in order to protect speech that matters."

-However, he rejected the idea that the mere public interest of the subject should outweigh any consideration of Gertz's status as a private or public figure.
-The latter, he noted, have access to more ways of counteracting allegations about them than private figures do, and thus they deserved a higher standard to prove libel.
+However, Powell rejected the idea that the mere public interest of the subject should outweigh any consideration of Gertz's status as a private or public figure.
+The latter, he noted, have access to more ways of counteracting allegations about them than private figures do, and thus deserve a higher standard to prove libel.
 He also highly doubted that one could involuntarily become a public figure.

-Gertz "had achieved no general fame or notoriety in the community," despite some public service in his past, and therefore did not meet the Sullivan or Curtis tests.
-"He plainly did not thrust himself into the vortex of this public issue, nor did he engage the public's attention in an attempt to influence its outcome."
+Powell stated that Gertz "had achieved no general fame or notoriety in the community," despite having done some public service in the past, and therefore did not meet the New York Times or Curtis Publishing tests.
+He wrote that Gertz "plainly did not thrust himself into the vortex of this public issue, nor did he engage the public's attention in an attempt to influence its outcome."

-"For these reasons, we conclude that the States should retain substantial latitude in their efforts to enforce a legal remedy for defamatory falsehood injurious to the reputation of a private individual," Powell said.

-However, in the one aspect of the decision that was favorable to the appellees, the Court also ruled that states could not impose a strict liability standard for defamation (i.e., plaintiffs had to be able to show fault of some kind) and that juries could not be allowed to award punitive damages, such as the $50,000 Gertz had received, absent any showing of actual malice, since juries could use that power to punish unpopular opinions.
+Powell concluded that "the States should retain substantial latitude in their efforts to enforce a legal remedy for defamatory falsehood injurious to the reputation of a private individual."
+However, Powell also held that states could not impose a strict liability standard for defamation (i.e., plaintiffs had to be able to show fault of some kind) and that juries could not be allowed to award punitive damages, such as the $50,000 Gertz had received, absent any showing of actual malice, since juries could use that power to punish unpopular opinions.
 A new trial was ordered.

+Concurrence

-Blackmun's short concurrence praised his brethren for clarifying an issue he had felt was left undecided in Rosenbloom v.
+Justice Harry Blackmun's short concurrence praised his fellow justices for clarifying an issue that he felt had been left undecided in 1971's Rosenbloom v.
 Metromedia, Inc., one of the earlier defamation cases.
-He also scoffed at fears expressed by dissenters that the press was now too unconstrained: "What the Court has done, I believe, will have little, if any, practical effect on the functioning of responsible journalism."
+He also dismissed fears expressed by dissenters that the press was now too unconstrained: "What the Court has done, I believe, will have little, if any, practical effect on the functioning of responsible journalism."